genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 ### boolean

-It adds a checkbox to the cell.
-To use that build-in renderer, follow these steps:
+This adds a checkbox to the cell.
+To use this built-in renderer, follow these steps:

-1. You first need to import it from `@genesislcap/grid-pro`:
+1. Import it from `@genesislcap/grid-pro`:
 ```tsx
 import {GridProRendererTypes} from '@genesislcap/grid-pro'
 ```

-2. Add this build-in redenrer to your `cellRenderer` field:
+2. Add the renderer to your `cellRenderer` field:

 ```ts title=" Cell Renderer can be specified in a ColDef"
 public myBooleanColDef: ColDef = {